malickabban/epic-dashboard-JB3345/README.md

 We chose Springboot because it is the best choice for developing your backend in Java given its easy of use and minimal boilerplate/setup.

-# Milestones

-## Milestone 1: Initial Project Setup and MMF 1
-### 11-26-2023
-**Milestone Rationale:**
-We decided that our best bet for Milestone 1 would be to do as much foundational work as possible in addition to delivering on MMF 1.
-This included setting up:
-1. A sign-in page
-2. A dashboard frontend that showed a list of patients along with basic relevant information on them
-3. A fully fleshed out backend that could parse json files and pass relevant information to the frontend

-After setting that up we moved on to implimenting MMF 1, which would allow users to modify the patient list.
-This meant:
-1. Users can remove patients they no longer wish to see, but can add those patients back at any time
-2. Users can add patients that were not already visible
-3. Caching patient data on the frontend so that new requests do not need to be send to the backend to retrieve patient information

-This was all done by essentially having one "master" list of patients, and one "display" list of patients.
-Users can directly modify the display list to show who they want, and can always add back patients from the "master" list.

-# How do I run this project?
-Once you have the project downloaded make sure you install all relevant dependencies (Next.js, node.js, Boostrap/Popper, Springboot).
-Navigate to 'frontend\next\epicdash' and run 'npm run dev' to start the frontend.
-Then to start the backend, navigate to 'backend\src\main\java\com\JD3345\backend\BackendApplication.java' and run the main method, or alternatively run the jar (backend-0.0.1-SNAPSHOT.jar) in the repo instead.

-For the sign-in page, the username is "TestDoctor" and the password is "TestPassword".